nirajp82/KubernetesWithAmazon_EKS_Fargate_DevOps/sections/02_EKS_Basics/07_CreateFirstCluster.md

 ## What's Actually Happening Behind the Scenes

-`eksctl` doesn't talk to EKS directly — it submits **CloudFormation** stacks, exactly as described in [lecture 2](https://www.google.com/search?q=02_eksctl.md).
-For one `eksctl create cluster` call, you get (at least) two stacks:
+`eksctl` doesn't talk to EKS directly — it submits **CloudFormation** templates to AWS.

+Even though you are only creating **one** EKS cluster, `eksctl` breaks the job into parts and submits **two separate CloudFormation stacks** to build it:

-* `eksctl-eksctl-test-cluster` — the EKS cluster itself (VPC, subnets, Control Plane).
+1. `eksctl-eksctl-test-cluster` — **The Cluster Stack:** This builds the network (VPC, subnets) and the AWS-managed Control Plane.
-* `eksctl-eksctl-test-nodegroup-ng-default` — the worker node group (Auto Scaling Group, EC2 nodes).
+2. `eksctl-eksctl-test-nodegroup-ng-default` — **The Node Group Stack:** This builds your Worker Nodes (Auto Scaling Group, EC2 instances) and connects them to the Control Plane.

-Open the **AWS CloudFormation console** and you'll see both stacks.
+Open the **AWS CloudFormation console** and you'll see both of these stacks building your single cluster.
 Under **Resources**, you'll find everything `eksctl` provisioned for you — security group ingress/egress rules, an Auto Scaling Group, an instance profile, and more.
 Under **Outputs**, you'll find things like the worker node's instance role and instance profile ARNs.

 Open the **EKS console** and you'll see your cluster listed by name (`eksctl-test`), along with its Kubernetes version and other details.